 Therefore, people attach immense reverence for this monument as it represents the dignity of the decision taken at this historical back in 1940.

 Let’s discuss the historical and political significance of this allegory of achieving freedom in the midst of political adversity adversities.

-Different kinds of marbles were used in the construction of Minar-e-Pakistan to represent various historical events of Pakistan.
-For example, White marble, Taxila Stones, chiseled stones and hammer-dressed stones.
+Different kinds of marbles were used in the construction of Minar-e-Pakistan to represent various historical events in Pakistan.
+Examples, White marble, Taxila Stones, chiseled stones, and hammer-dressed stones.